Finding the Salt River Wild Horses

 I was happy to be among them on a recent warm spring day, when, right on the edge of Phoenix, Arizona – one of the largest metro areas in the U.S. – the wild-and-free animals were treating visitors to a taste of western culture unlike any trip to a museum or cowboy reenactment could ever deliver.

-And these are not just any horses.
-They have a pedigree that arguably can be traced back several centuries.
+These are not just any horses.
+They have a pedigree that some say can be traced back several centuries.
 According to information from the Salt River Wild Horse Management Group, the wild horses of the Salt are likely the descendants of mustangs that Spanish explorers brought to the Americas in the 16th century.

 While as many as 500,000 wild horses roamed the Arizona range in the early 1900s, according to newspaper accounts, only about 500 remain today.